 Metal nanoparticles: near and far field manipulation of light

-Nanoscale metal objects possess a localized surface plasmon resonance (LSPR) -- that is, resonant optical light can excite a coherent oscillation of conduction electrons ("plasmon").
-This oscillation enhances the local electric field around the nanostructure, and can also influence the properties of other objects located close to the metal structure.
+Nano-sized metal objects possess a localized surface plasmon resonance (LSPR) -- that is, resonant optical energy can be absorbed and excite a coherent oscillation of conduction electrons ("plasmon").
+While it persists, this oscillation enhances the local electric field around the nanostructure, which correspondingly then also influences the properties of other objects located close to the metal structure.
+For isotropically-shaped objects (e.g., nanospheres), a single LSPR exists, whereas for anisotropic objects (e.g., nanorods) each spatial axis of symmetry has a distinct resonance such as the longitudinal (l-LSPR) and transverse (t-LSPR) directions.

-- Future work will focus on fundamental light-matter interactions by exploring the influence of metal nanoparticles on the emission properties of quasi-resonant light-emitters intenionally placed extremely near the metal nanoparticle while their LSPR is also excited.
-In this regime, the extremely strong local electric field can dramatically modify the emissive and absorptive properties of the light-emitters.
-We will separately experiment with both atom-nanoparticle as well as molecule-nanoparticle interactions, in two related, but different realized systems.
+Other work focuses on fundamental light-matter interactions by exploring the influence of metal nanoparticles on the emission properties of nearby quasi-resonant light-emitters.
+In this regime, the extremely strong local electric field generated by a nanoparticle's LSPR dramatically modifies the emissive and absorptive properties of the light-emitters.

 "Facile Measurement of Surface Heat Loss from Polymer Thin Films via Fluorescence Thermometry,"